Bank loans: the ins and outs

 |Secured Loan||Unsecured Loan||Debt Consolidation|

-Someone wanting to borrow a small amount of money
+Someone wanting to borrow money without putting assets up as collateral

 For those people with lots of debt!